Systemic constellations

 Systemic Constellations make these inner images visible.
 By externalizing the inner image of the system in a constellation, individuals and groups can recognize patterns, understand the forces shaping their relationships, and begin relating differently to themselves, each other, and the system as a whole.
 In turn, this opens up space for new possibilities of connection and collaboration.

-In practice, a constellation can take place either in a group setting, where participants step into the roles of family or organizational members, or in an individual session, where objects represent certain members or roles.
+In practice, a constellation can take place either in a group setting, where participants step into the roles of family or organizational members, or in an individual setting, where objects represent certain members or roles.
 Through verbal and non-verbal information - such as distance, proximity, orientation, and subtle gestures - as well as the felt sense of the field that emerges as the constellation unfolds, relationships, patterns, and dynamics between members become apparent.

 With the guidance of the facilitator, as these dynamics and sources of conflict reveal themselves, they can be rebalanced through respectful interventions - such as restoring someone’s rightful place, repairing disruptions in the flow of giving and receiving, or re-establishing order - allowing the system to move toward greater clarity, harmony, and flow.